-This course will explore the role of LGBTQ+ individuals in social, cultural, and political society.
-Drawing on historical and contemporary perspectives, students will examine and critically analyze LGBTQ+ issues and gender theories.
-Topics will include the sexual identity, gender identity, coming out issues, LGBTQ+ laws and governance, the history of the LGBTQ+ movements, Queer theory, LGBTQ+-based violence, and LGBTQ+ equality in the military.
+This course will explore the role of Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ+) individuals in social, cultural, and political society in the United States and around the world.
+Drawing on historical and contemporary perspectives, students will examine and critically analyze global LGBTQ+ issues.
+Topics will include an exploration of issues from American and transnational perspectives, including: sexual identity and gender identity, LGBTQ+ laws and governance, political activism, and LGBTQ+-based violence.